-The high peaks and their foothills appear in twelve states and include barren high-altitude plateaus, snowy massifs, alpine forests, steamy jungle, and more.
+Trekking in India is a fantastically varied experience, and the Himalaya, in the north of the country, are the jewel in the country's crown.
+The high peaks of the Himalya and their foothills appear in 12 states and include barren high-altitude plateaus, snowy massifs, alpine forests, steamy jungles and more.

 The Indian Himalaya is diverse, wild in parts, and extremely beautiful.
-Perfect territory for some multi-day treks, and offering something for almost every kind of trekker.
-Here are some of the best.
+It's perfect territory for some multi-day treks, and offering something for almost every kind of trekker.
+We've selected five Himalaya treks that reflect the region's diversity (in our opinion, they're some of the best hikes in India).

-The hills and mountains of Himachal Pradesh are unlike much of the rest of India.
-Well, Spiti is also unlike the rest of Himachal Pradesh.
-Similar to neighbouring Ladakh and Tibet, Spiti is a dry, rocky, high-altitude desert, where the people mainly follow Tibetan Buddhism.
+Spiti is a dry, rocky, high-altitude desert in Himachal Pradesh, where the people mainly follow Tibetan Buddhism.
 You can see spectacular white-washed monasteries cut into cliffs or perched atop craggy peaks, with tangles of primary-coloured prayer flags sending mantras off into the wind.
-The Spiti Valley is located in the northeastern part of Himachal Pradesh, in the Lahaul and Spiti District, and can be accessed via the lively towns of Shimla or Manali, over rugged mountain roads.
 It’s mostly at very high altitude; Kaza, the headquarters, is at 3,800 metres.

 The Singalila Ridge is a part of the Indian Himalaya that runs from northwestern West Bengal to Sikkim.
 One of the best ways to see and experience it is from the town of Darjeeling, on a trek through the Singalila National Park.
 Darjeeling itself is famous for its tea plantations, and for growing some of the finest varieties of tea in the world.